trytouca/trytouca/docs/docs/guides/best-practices.md

 Identifying the code under test is the first step to developing any test tool.
-We recommend that you choose your code under test such that it constitutes a _pure_ function whose return value remains the same for the same argument, and its evaluation has no side effects.
+We recommend that you choose your code under test such that it constitutes a _pure function_ (in its mathematic sense) whose return value remains the same for the same argument, and its evaluation has no side effects.
 This way, for any implementation of our code, any given input will yield a specific output.
 If a subsequent implementation yields a different output for the same input, we can argue that the changes in the implementation have introduced regressions.

 The type and definition of the input to our code under test are arbitrary and restricted only by the requirements of our workflow.
 But Touca tests always take